Climate of Turkey: Pre-Mediterranean climate

 Drought-tolerant secondary (new-growth) pine woodland, Gaziantep.

 A pre-Mediterranean climate (Akdeniz sâhil ardı iklimi, Köppen: Csa, Trewartha: Cs/Do/Dc) exists in relatively continental areas influenced by the Mediterranean climatic system, notably around the inner Aegean and Southeastern Anatolia.
 Average temperatures range between 14-18 C with winter means around 1-6 C, and summers as hot as (or hotter than) the Mediterranean.
 Rainfall follows the general pattern of the Mediterranean region, but sunshine is sometimes noticeably lower, and precipitation amounts are lower than the Mediterranean region, between 400-800 mm.
-Snow can also fall in this area, unlike the coastal Mediterranean region.
+Snow also falls with some regularity in this area, unlike the coastal Mediterranean region.